amolswnz/admin-ng/readme.md

 [Bootstrap components](https://angular-ui.github.io/bootstrap/) written in pure AngularJS by the AngularUI Team

 [Font Awesome](http://fontawesome.io/) gives you scalable vector icons that can instantly be customized

+[Mockaroo](https://www.mockaroo.com/) allows you to quickly and easily to download large amounts of randomly generated test data based on your own specs